Legless Lizard vs. Snake: Are They Actually Different Animals?

 Advertisement

-Nope -- they're two entirely different animals from separate evolutionary lines.
+In fact, legless lizards and snakes are two entirely different animals from separate evolutionary lines.
 Legless lizards evolved from the legged lizards with which most of us are familiar; legless snakes evolved from four-legged snakes that most of us have never seen.

 Advertisement

-Legless Lizards vs. Snakes
+Both Legless Lizards and Snakes Are Quite Common

 Advertisement